Australasian Recycling Label ♻️: Recycling Labels In Australia And New Zealand

 But the black version, which indicated that not every local authorities accept such kind of rubbish, was only recognised by 38 per cent of the respondents.

-Luckily, there exists a programme that provides easy to understand recycling labels in Australia and New Zealand (Australasian region).
+Fortunately, there exists a programme that provides easy to understand recycling labels in Australia and New Zealand (Australasian region).
 Will the labels actually help us boost recycling?

 Let me discuss further.